 2. Potential Energy

-Potential energy (U) is defined as the stored energy an object possesses due to its position relative to other objects.
+Potential energy (U) is the stored energy an object possesses due to its position relative to other objects.

 A perfect example of this is lifting a ball in the air.
 When a ball is lifted in the air, its gravitational potential energy is increased as it moves farther away from the ground.

-Note that the closer the object is to the earth’s center of gravity, the lesser the potential energy it possesses and as you lift an object up or away from the ground, the higher the potential energy it gains.
+Note that the closer the object is to the earth’s center of gravity, the lesser the potential energy it possesses.
+As you lift an object up or away from the ground, the higher the potential energy it gains.

-Work done is equal to the upward force an object needs to move at a constant velocity (weight) through a height h.
+Work done equals the upward force an object needs to move at a constant velocity (weight) through a height h.

 Ugrav = mgh

-Potential energy is usually meaningful when it changes – when work is done or when it is converted from one form to another, just like when a ball is released from a high place, the potential energy will then be converted to kinetic energy as it falls.
+Potential energy is usually meaningful when it changes.
+When work is done or converted from one form to another, just like when a ball is released from a high place, the potential energy will then be converted to kinetic energy as it falls.
 This perfectly describes the concept of conservation of energy.

 Conservation of Energy